TitanPlayz100/teti/info.md

 - edit and draw on board (custom game)
 - undo and redo with non linear branches

+## TODO list
+Things that I am working on, and most likely will release in the next update
+- allow for modifiers to be added to keybinds
+- loading page / title screen

 ## Updates
 #### v1.1.1
 - editing boards now is undoable (gamestate is saved)